• 5.0/5 from 223+ reviews.

 Tips to help your teenager sleep better again

-Does your teenager sleep poorly?
+Is your teenager sleeping poorly?
 Then these 8 tips can help:

-1. Name the benefits of a good night's sleep
+1. Mention the benefits of a good night's sleep

 Teenagers are not stupid.
-They learn a lot at school and it's not strange to explain the benefits to them to learn the importance of a good night's sleep.
-Tell them what the consequences are when your teenager gets too little or sleeps poorly; you perform worse and get stressed more quickly.
+They learn a lot at school and it is therefore not strange to teach them the benefits to learn about the importance of a good night's sleep.
+Tell them what the consequences are when your teenager gets too little or sleep poorly; you perform less and get stressed more quickly.

 2. 9 hours of sleep

 Explain why your teenager gets tired later, but that he or she still needs about nine hours of sleep needs.
-If your teenager understands this, they will better realize that they are lacking sleep.
+If your teenager understands this, they better understand that they are sleep deprived.

-Your teenager is at an age where he or she wants to make decisions independently.
-Therefore, it's good to together to come to a convenient bedtime.
-This bedtime indicates when your teenager should go to bed.
-An hour later they can go to sleep.
+Your teenager is at an age where they want to make decisions themselves.
+Therefore, it is good to together to agree on a convenient bedtime.
+This bedtime tells when your teenager should go to bed.
+One hour later they can then go to sleep.
 This way they still have some time for themselves.
 The bedtime is then for example at 10:00 PM, but your child goes to sleep at 11:00 PM.

 4. Avoid screens before sleeping

 The light from screens inhibits the production of the sleep hormone melatonin.
-Encourage your teenager therefore to read or listen to an audiobook before sleeping, instead of with the being busy with the computer or phone.
-It's also restless when information keeps coming in.
-Your child doesn't fall asleep easily.
-Advise your child to turn off all digital devices an hour and a half before bedtime to turn off.
-It's better not to leave the phone or tablet in the bedroom.
+Encourage your teenager therefore to read or listen to an audiobook before sleeping, instead of using the computer or phone.
+It is also restless if information keeps coming in.
+Your child then does not fall asleep easily.
+Advise your child to turn off all digital devices one and a half hours before bedtime. to turn off.
+It is better not to leave the phone or tablet in the bedroom.

 5. Make the bedroom dark and comfortable